awsdocs/aws-parallelcluster-user-guide/doc_source/pre_post_install.md

    post_install_args = "R curl wget"
    ```

-   If the bucket does not have public\-read permission, use `s3` as the URL protocol\.
+   If the bucket doesn't have public\-read permission, use `s3` as the URL protocol\.

    ```
    [cluster default]